yu-pei/parsec-wiki/high level.md

+Among the many system architecture changes that the climb to exascale will enforce, it is widely agreed that the unprecedented increase in concurrency—at least three orders of magnitude—is among the most formidable.
+Programming models that cannot expose and exploit such vast amounts of parallelism, even as it dynamically varies in response to ongoing system conditions, will not reach exascale, or even near-exascale.
+Moreover, the fact that the amount of available parallelism will vary dynamically means that it is problematic to rely on known techniques, such as MPI+X, to exploit all the potential concurrency.
+In the project described below, we focus instead on developing a programming paradigm, already implemented in preproduction form in the Parallel Runtime Scheduling and Execution Controller (PARSEC) environment, that can both expose and dynamically manage exascale levels of parallelism, and also deliver performance portability across different systems, so as to facilitate the transition of existing software to this revolutionized environment.

+The limitations of current programming paradigms relative to the new concurrency landscape are well known, and the search for alternative approaches has demonstrated proof-of-concept impacts in application scalability and efficiency.
+Notably, all of the “ready for exascale” applications that have been admitted to the ECP application’s call are proposing to make a wrenching development shift in order to transition their applications toward modern programming paradigms.

+The corresponding problems that application developers will face are also intimidating.
+As the number of nodes increases, so does the architectural complexity of each node, so that efficiently programming the target architecture becomes even more challenging.
+To aggregate a collection of computing elements that is growing exponentially, new system architectures rely on hierarchical composition: the memory hierarchy deepens, increasing non-uniform memory access effects; network interconnects use high dimension tori, or other scalable structures; and manycore CPUs are embedded in the computing nodes, either through the use of separate or self-hosted accelerators.
+Extracting performance from such hardware, where the level of parallelism is increased 1,000 fold, requires that one exploit an even larger degree of parallelism from the application.
+Applications ready for exascale feature such potential for parallelism, but once exposed, decisions must be taken at runtime for the efficient placement of work.
+Synchronous programming models make such decisions exceedingly difficult, if not impossible.

+Consequently, a programming paradigm built around a far less synchronous approach is needed.
+Task- based programming has proven to be both efficient and productive in this regard.
+In task-based programming, the algorithm is as a set of interdependent fine-grain tasks (a set of instructions that access and modify an explicit and bounded amount of data), and a runtime system is responsible of scheduling these tasks while satisfying the data dependencies between the tasks, in order to maximize resource utilization and absorb system noise and communication delays (delays due to system noise introduce significant slack in large scale synchronous applications).
+DOE investment has already delivered a solid implementation of this paradigm: the PARSEC framework, a runtime system capable of efficiently executing large task-based application on distributed heterogeneous resources.

+In the work proposed below, we will focus our work on two sides of this exascale challenge, namely, both the management of extreme-scale parallelism and the reasonableness of the programming model.
+Specifically, we propose to transition the PARSEC framework to exascale supercomputers, and extend it to facilitate application programmability and increase scientific productivity.
+In this context, we define programability as the capacity to extract performance from complex architectures, and scientific productivity, as the capacity to create efficient executables for hybrid exascale computers, from a source code easily maintainable by a domain scientist.
+Both these topics are part of the Top Ten Technical Challenges for Exascale defined by the Advanced Scientific Computing Advisory Committee Findings.
+To reach the goals of programmability, scientific productivity, and scalability, the work proposed in the PARSEC task environment will have to take into account the technical challenges we briefly highlight below.

+Domain Specific Languages: A major effort will extend PARSEC support for compiler integration, to enable Domain Specific Languages (DSL) to be easily designed and integrated with the runtime.
+Outside the task-based approach, no programming model will be mandated, but the delivered runtime will provide interoperability and execution support for a combination of OpenMP, dataflow and sequential task flow.

+Scalable System Software: The design of the PARSEC runtime system focused on scalability.
+Tasks are known only on processes responsible for their execution, scheduling is entirely distributed, correctness does not require control synchronization, and the execution avoids collective synchronization.
+Particular emphasis was put on reducing the memory consumption of the runtime itself, and on providing a scalable version of all distributed constructs.
+However, exascale environments will pose new challenges, and the implementation must be tested at the largest scale, bottlenecks identified if they appear, and removed.

+Evolving Technology: For portability, PARSEC comes with a default MPI driver, but access to lower-level network features (such as active message and asynchronous communications) will have a positive impact on performance.
+More variety of accelerators, self-hosted accelerators and relaxed memory model are also disrupting traditional technologies, and the PARSEC runtime will evolve to aggregate these challenging systems in a manageable, yet efficient, abstraction.

+Energy Efficiency: The hardware trend (e.g., Haswell processors, Knights Landing, Knights Hill) to control power consumption provides the capacity to turn on and off cores as work demand evolves.
+A task runtime system that dynamically decides where tasks execute can take advantage of these hardware capabilities and adapt to a dynamically evolving set of computing resources.

+Resilience: As the data that tasks require and produce are explicit for the runtime system, general strategies of data replication or incremental checkpoint/restart can be embedded in the runtime, and provide support for soft error detection and process failure.

+As a low-level infrastructure, the PARSEC runtime can serve to spotlight sensitive OS/hardware features that have a notable impact on the efficiency of asynchronous applications, and co-design the prerequisite features of exascale systems.
+The PARSEC runtime can be used to test which hardware/OS innovations lead into technological dead-ends, or are too challenging to effectively exploit in practice.
+Moreover, it can be used to validate key technical alternatives (e.g., which relaxed hypothesis on memory coherency, which accelerator technology, what network capabilities are effective) while hiding the additional complexity in a middleware layer, so that applications continue to experience a comprehensible machine abstraction.

 ##  Modular Architecture

 PaRSEC is designed following a Modular Component Architecture that enables final users and application developers to select specific features at run time to adapt the task system to distinct behaviors.
 As an example, the node-level task scheduler is provided as a component, which allows users to select dynamically what implementation of the scheduler is used for the current set of tasks.
 The runtime system comes with a predefined set of schedulers (favoring cache reuse for NUMA machines, or the user-defined priority, or many flavors between the two), but through the use of dynamic library loaders, the user may provide her own scheduler, following the API of the module.